Kazhuu/movelister/MANUAL.md

 ## Overview

-This is a generated, named sheet which lists all Actions of a given View.
-It's a more in-depth view of Actions where you can adjust how they are generated into a Details-sheet, which is where the actual mechanics notes writing happens.
+This is a generated, named sheet which lists all the Actions of a given View.
+It's a more in-depth view of Actions where you can adjust the details of how they are generated into a Details-sheet.

 An Overview has two buttons.
 First button refreshes the Overview.
 You should always refresh if you've added Actions to the Master List or changed Modifiers in the Modifier-sheet.
 Second button generates a Details-view with all the Actions listed in the Overview according to the given settings.